 A request to drop a course after the assigned drop date will be treated as a "withdrawal."
-A "W" grade is given to students who officially withdraw from a course on or before the withdrawal date noted in the academic calendar for 7-week courses or 14-week courses.
-Students enrolled in five-week courses, who withdraw from class after the first class meeting and before the fourth class meeting, will receive a "W" grade.
+A "W" grade is given to students who officially withdraw from a course on or before the withdrawal date noted in the academic calendar.

 The "W" grade is not computed into the grade point average.
 Instructors do not have the authority to enter a grade of "W." Accordingly, students are responsible for completing the required paperwork to withdraw from a course.
-The withdrawal form is available from Program Advisors or online at https://my.peirce.edu under the My Advising tab.
+The withdrawal form is available from Academic Advisors or online at https:// my.peirce.edu under the My Advising tab.

-The completed withdrawal form is submitted to the Program Advisor.
+The completed withdrawal form is submitted to the Academic Advisor.
 Students cannot withdraw at my.peirce.edu.
-The effective withdrawal date is determined by the date the student phones, faxes, emails, or submits online or in person the request to withdraw to the Program Advisor.
-Students must discuss the academic consequences of withdrawing from a course with their Program Advisor, who will refer students to a Financial Aid Specialist to discuss financial ramifications of withdrawing.
-Not attending or participating in class does not automate an official withdrawal.
+The effective withdrawal date is determined by the date the student phones, faxes, emails, or submits online or in person the request to withdraw to the Academic Advisor.
+Students must discuss the academic consequences of withdrawing from a course with their Academic Advisor.
+All withdrawals are subject to a Return to Title IV calculation (R2T4).
+This may result in the reduction of a student's Financial Aid award.
+This change may also result in a student owing a balance to the College and/or not receiving an expected refund.
+Students should be aware that ceasing class attendance/participation prior to the end of a payment period may negatively impact their Financial Aid package.
+Not attending or participating in class does not automatically result in a course withdrawal.
+Students who wish to withdraw from a class must follow the withdrawal procedure.
+Students who stop attending and participating in class and do not follow the withdrawal from class procedure may be subject to Financial Aid penalties as listed under the Unofficial Withdrawal policy, which appears in Section VIII.

 Students are fully responsible for all tuition and related costs associated with the course from which the student is withdrawing.
-Students should be aware that withdrawals can lead to violations of the Financial Aid Student Academic Progress (SAP) Policy, probation and/or dismissal.
-A student is fully responsible for any Financial Aid and academic implications of their actions.

-Students who request a course withdrawal from their Program Advisor by telephone must follow up in writing within seven calendar days in order to document the request.
-Any work the student has contributed and submitted via Class Companion websites up to the withdrawal date will be removed upon completion of the processing of the withdrawal.
-This work cannot be recovered.
+Students should be aware that withdrawals can lead to violations of the Financial Aid Student Academic Progress (SAP) Policy.
+Students who request a course withdrawal from their Academic Advisor by telephone must follow up in writing within seven calendar days in order to document the request.
+Any work the student has contributed and submitted via Class Companion websites up to the withdrawal date will be deleted upon completion of the processing of the withdrawal.

-For related information, please refer to the Institutional Withdrawal and Refund policy, which appears in SECTION VIII of this Handbook.
+For related information, please refer to the Institutional Withdrawal and Refund and SAP policies which appear in SECTION VIII.